 9. A wellness retreat equals the un-vacation.

-At a wellness retreat you are likely to be surrounded by like-minded people who share similar interests with you, people who may have intriguing ideas or who may know things that may be helpful to you in some way.
-Among the lasting benefits of a wellness retreat include a potential range of fellow travellers you meet on the retreat, people whom you may add to your circle of friends and associates that you may stay connected with in some way after the retreat is over.
+At a wellness retreat, you are likely surrounded by like-minded people who share similar interests with you, people who may have intriguing ideas or may know things that may be helpful to you in some way.
+Among the lasting benefits of a wellness retreat include a potential range of fellow travellers you meet on the retreat, people whom you may add to your circle of friends and associates with whom you may stay connected in some way after the retreat.

 11. Coaching and guidance designed for you.

-Take the time on your wellness retreat to sign up for some classes and sessions in areas of interest and you may learn some ideas that stay with you long after the retreat is done.
-Many of the best retreats will work with you to help you know your body and its needs, to become more aware of your nutrition and exercise patterns and how to acquire new and more effective habits in your life.
+You can take the time on your wellness retreat to sign up for some classes and sessions in areas of interest, and you may learn some ideas that stay with you long after the retreat is made.
+Many of the best retreats will work with you to help you know your body and its needs, become more aware of your nutrition and exercise patterns and acquire new and more effective habits.
 Working closely with experts and professionals in yoga, nutrition, exercise, and meditation, you can progress quickly in a short time in understanding how to apply the lessons you learn to the needs of your individual life’s circumstances.

 12. Let the decisions go.

-Once you’ve selected your wellness retreat and made a few basic choices of what you prefer to do and learn while there, the decisions are done and you can relax and go with the flow of your time on retreat to enjoy growth and healing.
-While you have options of sessions to attend and pursuits to follow with your day, the big things are taken care of and you can focus on you, and begin to become the best you that you know how to be, day by day, so that by the final day of your retreat you are ready to return home, refreshed, renewed, and recharged for whatever life has in store for you next.
+Once you’ve selected your wellness retreat and made a few basic choices of what you prefer to do and learn while there, the decisions are made, and you can relax and go with the flow of your time on retreat to enjoy growth and healing.
+While you have options of sessions to attend and pursuits to follow with your day, the big things are taken care of.
+You can focus on yourself and begin to become the best you that you know how to be, day by day, so that by the final day of your retreat, you are ready to return home, refreshed, renewed, and recharged for whatever life has in store for you next.

 14. Take the benefits home with you.

-Your wellness retreat is likely to leave you with some side effects, like greater peace of mind, improved habits of exercise, better sleep, and maybe even more energy when you return home from the retreat.
-Habits and lessons learned throughout your time on your wellness retreat are likely to remain as a powerful force in your life for a few reasons: they are learned at a time when your mind and body are relaxed and open to new experiences, while on the retreat; and they are likely to have been taught well by professionals in the field so that the lessons of life and health tend to remain in mind more vividly and become a part of your life for some time to come.
+Your wellness retreat is likely to leave you with some side effects, like greater peace of mind, improved habits of exercise, better sleep, and maybe even more energy when you return home.
+Practices and lessons learned throughout your time on your wellness retreat are likely to remain a powerful force in your life for a few reasons: they are known at a time when your mind and body are relaxed and open to new experiences while on the retreat.
+They are likely to have been taught well by professionals in the field so that the lessons of life and health remain in mind more vividly and become a part of your life for some time.

 15. Healing and growth are part of the experience.

-Unlike on a regular vacation, where the idea is to see things and do things, on a wellness retreat a big part of the purpose and focus of the entire venture is to improve, to grow, and to heal in ways that haven’t happened naturally in your life in some time.
-Lessons learned on your retreat, combined with the time and space to reflect on them and develop positive new habits, contribute to overall improvements in wellness in your life that can generate exponential growth potential.
-As you get a chance to focus you get help from pros in shedding light on areas that can use improvement in your health and wellness activities.
+Unlike on a regular vacation, where the idea is to see things and do things, on a wellness retreat, a big part of the purpose and focus of the entire venture is to improve, grow, and heal in ways that haven’t happened naturally in your life in some time.
+As you get a chance to focus, you get help from pros in shedding light on areas that can improve your health and wellness activities.
+Lessons learned on your retreat, combined with the time and space to reflect on them and develop positive new habits, contribute to overall wellness improvements that can generate exponential growth potential.

 16. See new clarity in your life.

-The wellness retreat is designed to help you focus on you.
-It is an ideal time and place to get clear on what really matters to you most, and to see a deeper connection to your intentions for life.
-The peaceful yet exotic environment is comfortably unsettling, changing your way of thinking in subtle ways as you learn new lessons and look back on experiences in a new light.
-Old patterns are open for change as you learn new wellness techniques of diet and exercise that can become a part of the new you that you are becoming through the experience of your wellness retreat and its focus on health, self-care and awareness, and personal growth.
+The wellness retreat is designed to help you focus on yourself.
+It is an ideal time and place to get clear on what matters most and see a deeper connection to your intentions for life.
+The peaceful yet exotic environment is unsettling, changing your way of thinking subtly as you learn new lessons and look back on experiences in a new light.
+Old patterns are open for change as you know new wellness techniques of diet and exercise that can become a part of the new you that you are becoming through the experience of your wellness retreat and its focus on health, self-care and awareness, and personal growth.

 17. Science agrees: wellness retreats are healthy.

-In one of the first published scientific study on the topic of the benefits and improvements of wellness retreats, researchers studied a group of visitors on a wellness retreat that included healthy nutrition, calming but healthful activities like yoga and nature hikes, and education sessions on meditation and other wellness subjects.
-The benefits were noticeable, as study participants on average lost an inch or so of girth around their midsection, shed a few pounds, and reported feeling better and thinking more clearly and positively than they had done before the retreat.
+In one of the first published scientific studies on the benefits and improvements of wellness retreats, researchers studied a group of visitors on a wellness retreat that included healthy nutrition, calming but healthful activities like yoga and nature hikes, and education sessions on meditation and other wellness subjects.
+The benefits were noticeable, as study participants, on average, lost an inch or so of girth around their midsection, shed a few pounds, and reported feeling better and thinking more clearly and positively than they had done before the retreat.
 Even better, some of the results tended to show that the health benefits of the wellness retreat persisted in the lives of the visitors to the retreat, even weeks after the retreat was over.